Glossary

 Evaluation

-The evaluation of a potential supplier’s pricing to identify the one that has made the best value offer.
+it is the evaluation of a potential supplier’s pricing and technical submission to identify the one that has made the best value offer

 Evaluation criteria